-I am, sir, very respectfully, your obedient. buildings on lands under the control of your department.
+The only law I have found which may conflict with such power is contained in section 102 of the charter of 1873, which is almost identical with section 116 of the charter of 1870 as amended by section 9 of the act of April 18, 1871.
+This section provides that the Board of Commissioners of the Sinking Fund shall have power to sell or lease, at the highest market price, at auction or by sealed bid, any city property.
+Taken in their literal sense, the words of this section would confer on the Commissioners of the Sinking Fund the power to lease The only law I have found which may conflict of this section would confer on the Commissioners of the Sinking Fund the power to lease buildings on lands under the control of your department.
 But I cannot think that any such thing was intended.
-For, taken in such literal sense, the words authorize those Commissioners to lease the buildings in the Central Park-to lease, and even sell the park itself-to lease for a term of five years any lands opened for a public park, but not yet improved, and thereby delay for that time the work of your department-to even sell these lands; in short, to entirely nullify all laws creating your department, and directing it to lay out public parks and places, streets and avenues. streets and avenues.
+For, taken in such literal sense, the words authorize those Commissioners to lease the buildings in the Control Park. sense, the words authorize those Commissioners to lease the buildings in the Central Park-to lease, and even sell the park itself-to lease for a term of five years any lands opened for a public park, but not yet improved, and thereby delay for that time the work of your department-to even sell these lands; in short, to entirely pullify all laws, creating, your department, and nullify all laws creating your department, and directing it to lay out public parks and places, streets and avenues.